 116C Old Chemistry

 In her work, Stefani Engelstein (Ph.D.
-2001, University of Chicago) addresses literature and science, aesthetics, gender, political theory, critical race theory, history of knowledge, and perspectives on nature.
+2001, University of Chicago) addresses literature and science, memory culture, aesthetics, gender, political theory, critical race theory, history of knowledge, and perspectives on nature.
 She works on these issues from 1770 to the present, particularly in the period of Age of Goethe / Romanticism.
-Engelstein is currently working on two book projects: The Opposite Sex and Reflections from Germany on Diversity and Violent Pasts: An Essay in Six Cemeteries.
-In 2024-2025, the writing of The Opposite Sex will be funded by a Guggenheim Fellowship.
-In 2023-2024, the project is being funded by fellowships from the National Endowment for the Humanities and the Fulbright Foundation.
-Engelstein is on leave as a Visiting Scholar at the Leibniz Center for Literary and Cultural Research in Berlin from 2023-2024.
+Engelstein is currently working on two book projects: Remembering Isn’t Enough: Reflections from Germany on the Futures of Violent Pasts and The Opposite Sex: A History.
+Her work has been funded by fellowships from the Guggenheim Foundation, National Endowment for the Humanities, Fulbright Foundation, and Alexander von Humboldt Foundation.
 She has published two monographs: Sibling Action: The Genealogical Structure of Modernity (Columbia University Press, 2017) and Anxious Anatomy: The Conception of the Human Form in Literary and Naturalist Discourse (SUNY Press, 2008).
 She also co-edited the anthology Contemplating Violence: Critical Studies in Modern German Culture (Rodopi, 2011).
 Authors to whom she returns include Goethe, Lessing, Kleist, Blake, Mary Shelley, Hoffmann, Kant, Fichte, Schelling, Darwin, George Eliot, Wagner, and Kafka.
+Engelstein has a secondary appointment in Gender, Sexuality, & Feminist Studies.

 Geschwister-Logik.
 Genealogisches Denken in der Literatur und den Wissenschaften der Moderne.
 Trans.
 André Hansen.
-Trans. of Sibling Action: The Genealogical Structure of Modernity (below).
+Trans. of The Genealogical Structure of Modernity (below).
 De Gruyter.
-Forthcoming 2024.
+2024.
+Link

 “Sexual Division and the New Mythology: Goethe and Schelling.”
 History and Philosophy of the Life Sciences special issue: Conceiving Reproduction in German Naturphilosophie.
 Ed.
 Susanne Lettow and Gregory Rupik.
-42.3 (2020): 24 pages, https://rdcu.be/b6v8d
+42.3 (2020): 24 pages.
+Open access

 “Schelling’s Uncanny Organism.”
 Invited contribution.
 Artful Designs: The Automata and Hidden Machinery of Global Romanticism.
 Ed.
 Christopher Clason and Michael Demson.
 Bucknell University Press.
 2020.
 167-185.